liushuyu6666/liushuyu6666.github.io/readme.md

 1. Go to [iconify](https://icon-sets.iconify.design/) to search icons.
 2. Select `HTML`, then `CSS` tab under the icon image, then the url will appear.
 3. Copy the url and paste it to `sass/icon.scss` file using the same format.
+4. **Don't forget to compile the `.scss` file**.
-4. Go to `js/icon.js` file and add the new icon data in the `getTechStackMap` function.
+5. Go to `js/icon.js` file and add the new icon data in the `getTechStackMap` function.
-5. Then you can use it in the `addTechStack` function.
+6. Then you can use it in the `addTechStack` function.
-6. Additionally, other sections require the use of icons:
+7. Additionally, other sections require the use of icons:
    *  portfolio: `js/portfolio.js`.
    *  story: `js/story.js`.